Set#

 These subsets are connected with arcs to the set i and thus form a domain tree that is rooted in the universe node "*".
 This particular domain tree may be represented as follows:

-Observe that the universal set is assumed to be ordered and operators for ordered sets such ord, lag and lead may be applied to any sets aliased with the universal set.
+Observe that the universal set is assumed to be ordered and operators for ordered sets such as Ord and Lag/Lead may be applied to any sets aliased with the universal set.

 Set and Set Element Referencing#

-Sets or set elements are referenced in many contexts, including assignments, calculations, equation definitions and loops.
-Usually GAMSPy statements refer to the whole set or a single set element.
+Sets or set elements are referenced in many contexts, including assignments, calculations, and equation definitions.
+GAMSPy statements refer either to the whole set or a single set element.
 In addition, GAMSPy provides several ways to refer to more than one, but not all elements of a set.
 In the following subsections we will show by example how this is done.

 Referencing the Whole Set#